Gothbag/react-redux-todo-app/README.md

 # react-redux-todo-app
 A simple application to manage a todo list using React, Redux and JSON Server

-It is required to install webpack as a global package:
+It is required to install webpack as a global package (as well as Node and npm):

 1. npm install webpack -g